yuzhou-wang/yuzhou-wang.github.io/_pages/about.md

 My research interest is in air pollution exposure assessment, including:

-(1) sources and spatial patterns of ambient air pollution that people breathe;
+(1) sources and spatial patterns of ambient air pollution that people breathe, using both empirical and source-receptor models;

 (2) Environmental Justice: how those exposures correlate with race and socioeconomic status;